 David is influenced by William Eggleston and finding beauty in the mundane; also by Lee Miller and Sir George Pollock.
 He has probably achieved a recognisable style these days - in so far as people are disturbed by his images even before being told who they're by...
 He strongly believes that the viewer, as well as the artist, has to work to understand a picture; and that the camera is most fun when it is telling lies.
 Unfortunately, paradoxically, creating an unreality is much harder now (because of Photoshop, no-one believes what they see), than it was when he only had to re-photograph his darkroom creations onto Kodachrome in order for people to see them as "real".

 David brings his journalistic and commentary skills to the region.

-Nick is a recent return to serious photography, having spent the last 20 years in engineering design within industry and computer aided design software development, he now works on menial tasks in the TV and Film Industry.
+Nick is a recent return to serious photography, having spent the last 20 years in engineering design within domestic water industry and computer aided design, he now works in the TV and Film Industry.

 After studying the subject at school his love of photography was rekindled by his sons' studies and some invasive eye surgery.

 He is a student of 60's style and enjoys research into retro photographic technique with a digital twist.
 He is a painter and artist.